OSCAR-CASALS/Space_invaders_clone/README.md

 git clone https://github.com/OSCAR-CASALS/Space_invaders_clone.git
 ```

-After that, you just go to the corresponding repository and compile the program with make, alternatively, you can run the executable _A_copy_of_you_know_what_ in this same repository.
+After that, you just go to the corresponding repository and compile the program with make.

 ```
 cd Space_invaders_clone

 make
 #Run the recently created executable
-./A_copy_of_you_know_what

-# Instead of compiling the code you can run the executable in this same repository.
 ./A_copy_of_you_know_what
 ```